|Parks: 3||Miles: 597||Days: 8||Hours: 10|

 Most of the attractions are located along Park Boulevard, that snakes through the park and stretches between both cities listed above.
 Spend a full day driving this route, stopping along the way for a lunchtime picnic.

-If you’re making this a short trip, make sure you stop and hike one of the trails in the Hidden Valley, such as Skull Rock or Cap Rock.
+If you’re making this a short trip, make sure you stop and hike one of the trails in the Hidden Valley, such as Skull Rock, Barker Dam, or Cap Rock.
 Finish the day off with a tour at the Oasis Visitor Center and a walk to the Oasis of Mara, a historic fan palm oasis with a large standing pool.

 Those looking to fill additional days within the park can check out the ruins of Key Ranch.
 While there is a small fee to explore the area, these ruins showcase the life’s work of a local homesteader that carved his own town out of the middle of the desert.